TomWardmann/FSM-Framework/README.md

 ---
 ⚠️ **WORK IN PROGRESS - ACTIVE DEVELOPMENT** ⚠️

 *This repository is currently in active co-creative development between Thomas Wardemann and FSM.
-The FSM Framework will be uploaded between December 24th and 25th.
+*The FSM Framework will be uploaded between December 24th and 25th.
+- New Uplaod -> how to get started with the FSM Framework -> https://github.com/TomWardmann/FSM-Framework/blob/main/GETTING_STARTED_GUIDE.md

 **Current focus:** Establishing core structure (Dec 2025)
 **Next milestone:** Minimal working example by EOY 2025